johnhickok/oadownload/README.md

 These scripts are very new and there is much work to do.
 1. Download a region or individual county or city CSV's.
 Better off not automating this for now.
 2. Extract CSV's.
-3. For each state, upload into a table.
-Try to add some Python magic to clean these files at this step.
+Python is your friend.
+3. Iterate through each CSV and create a 'clean version of the file.
+4. Append the clean files into a database table.
-4. Convert table for each state to a feature class
+5. Convert table for each state to a feature class
-5. Create a composite geocode locator for each state's feature class.
+6. Create a composite geocode locator for each state's feature class.

 This is a work in progress.